MetaMask/metamask-docs/services/reference/blast/index.md

 Blast is supported through the [DIN](https://www.infura.io/solutions/decentralized-infrastructure-service) service, meaning calls to the network are routed to [partner infrastructure providers](#partners-and-privacy-policies).

-Infura provides public beta access to Blast, and there may be updates made to performance and method availability based on user feedback.
+Infura provides public beta access to Blast, and updates might be made to performance and method availability based on user feedback.

 :::